NURAMP Workshop Series

 Considerations in applying for and managing contracts and other types of agreements; special circumstances while waiting for an award.

-4) Communicating with the Public about Your Research
+2) Communicating with the Public about Your Research/Using Social Media

-Tips and strategies for effectively communicating with the general public about your research.
+Tips and strategies for effectively communicating with the general public about research; strategies for researchers who use social media to communicate about their research.

-For faculty, students and researchers who include human subjects in research and teaching, this session provides tips on creating an IRB protocol.
-This session will address key elements of the NUgrant IRB protocol online form and essential information to include in your request for approval to involve human subjects in your research.
+For faculty, students and researchers who include human subjects in research and teaching, Tips on creating an IRB protocol in NUgrant, addressing key elements of the NUgrant IRB protocol online form and essential information to include in your request for approval to involve human subjects in your research.